matplotlib/matplotlib/doc/devel/MEP/MEP22.rst

 Backward compatibility
 ======================

-For backward compatibility added a 'navigation' key to `rcsetup.validate_toolbar`, that is used for Navigation classes instantiation instead of the NavigationToolbar classes
+For backward compatibility added 'navigation' to the list of values supported by :rc:`toolbar`, that is used for Navigation classes instantiation instead of the NavigationToolbar classes

 With this parameter, it makes it transparent to anyone using the